AlexsLemonade/training-modules/RNA-seq/01-qc_trim_quant.md

 These arguments specify the read1 output and read2 output, respectively.
 Note that the output is being placed in `data/fastq/gastric_cancer/SRR585570/`, so the preprocessed FASTQ files will be in the same place as the FASTQ files that have not been filtered.
-There are other ways to organize this and

 #### `--qualified_quality_phred`